digicademy-chf/.github/profile/README.md

 - *Additional helper docs:* LOD, LOD SRU*, LOD SPARQL*, LOD OAI-PMH*, QA, VIS
 - *Sitepackage boilerplate docs:* CHF Project

 Components marked with an asterisk are planned but have no immediate production path.
 Feel free to use the discussion board or message us if you would like to get involved.
-All components of the Cultural Heritage Framework are governed by the [Contributor Covenant code of conduct](https://github.com/digicademy-chf/.github/blob/main/CODE_OF_CONDUCT.md).
+All components of the CHF are governed by the [Contributor Covenant code of conduct](https://github.com/digicademy-chf/.github/blob/main/CODE_OF_CONDUCT.md).
 Please keep this in mind in all interactions.